pviglas/Python_Pandas/README.md

-# Python_Pandas
+# Python_pandas

-Data Analysis on Bookshelf Formatted Designs mostly with the use of Pandas Library
+Data Analysis on Bookshelf Formatted Designs mostly with the use of pandas Library